About the Issues

 Information about environmental toxins can be overwhelming.
 As Rosemary Gladstar told us:

 I think it is important to be informed.
-I don't want to be an ostrich living on my mountain, digging a hole and putting my head in, but I can only take in so much information, otherwise I start to believe I can't do anything.
+I don't want to be an ostrich living on my mountain, digging a hole and putting my head in, but I can only take in so much information; otherwise I start to believe I can't do anything.
 That's what I see.
 I see so many people who have bought into the fear, forgetting how powerful we are.
 We're forgetting that we actually are transformers, that we can change this."

-In emergencies, nothing beats having ability to use the plants growing out your back door or dried in your spice cupboard to keep those you love well.
+In emergencies, nothing beats having the ability to use the plants growing out your back door or dried in your spice cupboard to keep those you love well.
 This is community healthcare resilience at its finest.

 Goldenseal & Ginseng